 That said, you have to time things perfectly.
 Let me explain.
 Fall colors stick around for about 2 weeks, assuming an early snowstorm doesn’t roll in and cause the leaves to fall before peaking.

 For most of our mountain towns, you’re really looking at the second half of September, with the last week typically being peak week for towns like Telluride and Crested Butte (it’s slightly earlier for northern Colorado cities like Steamboat Springs).
+Lately, we’ve been seeing colors peaking a tad later, and the first week of October can deliver in many areas of SW Colorado.

 Outside of the leaf peeping window, what you’ll get is finicky weather, dried brown grasses, the first major snows of the season, and a state in the “in-between” season.